mulesoft/pdk-custom-policy-examples/multi-instance-rate-limiting/README.md

 Multi-Instance Rate Limiting example policy implementation:

 1. The policy intercepts each incoming request and extracts client identifiers from `x-api-key` and `x-user-id` headers.
-2. The policy applies both API key and user ID rate limits to each request - a request must pass both rate limits to be allowed.
+2. The policy applies rate limits only for headers that are present.
 3. The policy uses clustered mode with shared storage (Redis) to coordinate rate limiting across multiple gateway instances.
 4. Rate limit state is persisted in Redis, ensuring consistency across all instances.
 5. The policy supports two independent rate limit configurations: API key-based and user ID-based, each with their own limits and time windows.